adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.markdown

 IS-
 :   ‘equal’, ‘same’
-:   ISO-ZO-ic, inhabited by similar forms of life; ISO-METR-ic, pertaining to equality of measure
+:   ISO-ZO-ic, inhabited by similar forms of life; ISO-metr-ic, pertaining to equality of measure

 LAL-
 :   ‘to talk’